Life satisfaction: Seasonal effects

-A recent study analyzes time-dependent rhythms in happiness comparing life satisfaction by weekdays (weekend neurosis), days of the month (negative effects towards the end of the month) and year with gender and education and outlining the differences observed.
-Primarily within the winter months of the year, an onset of depression can affect one, which is called seasonal affective disorder (SAD).
-It is recurrent, beginning in the fall or winter months, and remitting in the spring or summer.
-It is said that those who experience this disorder usually have a history of major depressive or bipolar disorder, which may be hereditary, having a family member effected as well.
+A recent study analyzes time-dependent rhythms in happiness, comparing life satisfaction by weekdays (weekend neurosis), days of the month (negative effects towards the end of the month), and year with gender and education and outlining the differences observed.
+Primarily within the winter months of the year, an onset of depression can affect one, called seasonal affective disorder (SAD).
+It is recurrent, beginning in the fall or winter months and remitting in the spring or summer.
+It is said that those who experience this disorder usually have a history of major depressive or bipolar disorder, which may be hereditary, having a family member affected as well.

-Seasonal affective disorder is hypothesized to be caused by the diminishing exposure to environmental light which can lead to changes in levels of the neurotransmitter chemical serotonin.
+Seasonal affective disorder is hypothesized to be caused by diminishing exposure to environmental light, which can lead to changes in levels of the neurotransmitter chemical serotonin.
 Diminishing active serotonin levels increases depressive symptoms.
 There are currently a few treatment therapies in order to help with seasonal affective disorder.
 The first line of therapy is light therapy.
 Light therapy involves exposure to bright, fluorescent lighting that acts to mimic outdoor light, counteracting the presumed effects of SAD.
-Due to the shifts in one's neurochemical levels, antidepressants are another form of therapy.
+Due to the shifts in neurochemical levels, antidepressants are another form of therapy.
 Other than light therapy and antidepressants, there are several alternatives that involve agomelatine, melatonin, psychological interventions, as well as diet and lifestyle changes.

-Research has found that the onset of SAD typically occurs between the ages of 20–30 years, but most affected people do not seek medical help.
+Research has found that the onset of SAD typically occurs between the ages of 20 and 30 years, but most affected people do not seek medical help.
 This could be due to the stigma of mental health issues.
 Many are afraid to state they are suffering and would rather hide it.
-This suggests that more education and greater acceptance might be needed to solve these issues.
+This suggests that more education and acceptance might be needed to solve these issues.